symverse-lab/V3/docs/citizen-protocol-spec.md

 ## 9.2 Credit increments

-A successful Citizen membership operation increases the sender’s Credit by `+1`.
+A successful Citizen Citizen operation increases the sender’s Credit by `+1`.

 | Operation | Credit Change |
 |---|---:|